 - To raise awareness in assisting refugees from Uganda

-- To dissuade the business community, and the German Government from dealing with the Government
+- To dissuade the business community and the German Government from dealing with the Government

 THE POST-WAR PERIOD, 1986

-After a 5 year period of a protracted war of liberation, the NRM administration overthrew the then dictatorship and established peace which was necessary for national reconstruction and rehabilitation.
+After a 5 year period of a protracted war of liberation, the NRM administration overthrew the dictatorship and established peace which was necessary for national reconstruction and rehabilitation.
 Nyine Bitahwa was one of the many refugees who returned to take up the country’s challenges.

-Since rural areas were mostly impoverished, RPWRD established a comprehensive program of poverty alleviation.
+- To fight poverty: Since rural areas were mostly impoverished, RPWRD established a comprehensive program of poverty alleviation.

-In order to discourage dependency on foreign Aid, rural populations were encouraged to use available raw materials and technical know-how in improving their condition.
+- To train the rural population in making things for their daily needs: In order to discourage dependency on foreign Aid, rural populations were encouraged to use available raw materials and technical know-how in improving their condition.